fbngrm/time-tracker/README.md

 ```

 ### Run
-Serve the frontend on `localhost`:
+Serve the frontend, open a browser and navigate to `localhost` after all services have started.
 ```
 make build
 make run # starts all services